sophiacieslicki/Sophia-BlueStamp-Portfolio/index.md

 ![Headstone Image](Milestone2_Figure4.png)
 <br>
 **Figure 4:** Rotator cuff recovery exercises that I will be training my Edge Impulse model on.
-Source: link
+Source: https://darebee.com/workouts/rotator-cuff-workout.html

 <br>
 &emsp; &emsp; Since I was constantly moving my arm when collecting this data, the acceleration of my arm stayed close to 0 because my arm wasn’t slowing or speeding up.
 The only values that change are the gyrX, gyrY, and gyrZ values.
 This is because as I move my arm the orientation changes and the gyroscope is the component that detects these changes.
 <br>